I'm envious of not being young to romance Deepika: Amitabh Bachchan

-We catch Amitabh Bachchan in a unique mood.
-In a long, candid chat, he veers from being misty and nostalgic about his father and the other people who shaped his life, to being upbeat and excited about how he still manages to get challenging roles
+In a candid chat, Amitabh Bachchan veers from being misty and nostalgic about his father and the other people, to being upbeat and excited about how he still manages to get challenging roles

 He walks in exactly at the scheduled time for the interview.
 Yet again showing that his penchant for punctuality hasn’t taken a beating even after 46 years in this industry, which is full of people who have scant respect for other people’s time.